-Flax seeds has been eaten as a food or used as a medicine since 5000 BC.
+Flax seeds have been eaten as a food or used as a medicine since 5000 BC.

 As one of the most popular “superfoods”, you might ask questions like:

 What are the health benefits and side effects of flax seeds?

 What Is A Flax Seed?
 What Does It Look Like?

 [Alias] Flax Seed, Flax Kernel, Alasi, Aliviraaii.

 [English name] Flaxseed or Linseed

 [Latin name] Linum Usitatissimum, which means “very useful”